marcus-grant/dots-neovim/README.md

     and be more customizable than the default one.
   * The first use of icons will occur in this configuration, which makes for much better glance-able information.
+* [Documentation on FZF][fzf-me]
+  * FZF is a fuzzy finder that can be used to find files, buffers, etc.
+  * It has tons of workflow options that only some of will be covered here.
+  * I use it more to find files to open than any file explorer.

 ## References